jimbishop/jekyll-now/services.md

 Here are some of the services that I offer.

 ### Residential
-Whether it be Hardware problems, Software issues, A virus, Internet connectivity issues, At home network setup, Smart phone or tablet problems, Game Console trouble shooting nothing is too big or too small.
+Whether it be hardware problems, software issues, a virus, internet connectivity issues, browser issues, at home network setup, smart phone or tablet problems, game Console trouble shooting..
+Nothing is too big or too small.

 If you are having your home built or renovating I can work along side contractors to come up with and install an optimal network configuration for you.

-Depending on the hardware issue at hand, if you prefer at home hardware repair can take place.
+Depending on the hardware issue at hand, if you prefer, at home hardware repair can take place.

+Security and privacy is important these days in our always online society.
+I can advise you and your family on the best practises to reduce the risk of identity theft and credit card fraud.

 ### Business
 When in business having technological systems that are not working as they should causes downtime and hence lost profit.
 I endeavour to build solid, reliable and secure systems for my business customers and am available when you need it most.
 If there is an urgent problem I can be contacted and be on my way or logged in quickly.